Dablclub/dabl-dev-camp/module-3/5-write-erc20-transfer.md

 Previously, we were able to read from the "Ethereum state" to get the BOOTCAMP token balance for the connected address.
 We just had to configure a Wagmi hook and we were getting the data directly from the smart contract.

 But DeFi users don't want to just read that they have 0 balance for your token (or any token, for that matter).
-Users want to be able to mint and trade assets.
+Users want to be able to mint and swap assets.
 However, this needs to change the state of the Ethereum Virtual Machine, and for that we need a new hook from Wagmi: useWriteContract.

 ### Which functions are we using?